BengeeL/FlavorShare/README.md

 5. **Build and Run**:
     Build and run the project on a simulator or a physical device.

-## Contributing

-We welcome contributions to Flavorshare!
-To contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
-4. Push your changes to your forked repository.
-5. Open a pull request describing your changes.

-Please ensure that your contributions adhere to the coding standards and best practices outlined in our contributing guidelines.

-## License

-Flavorshare is licensed under the [MIT License](LICENSE).

 ## Contact

-For any questions or feedback, please reach out to us at [your.email@example.com](mailto:your.email@example.com).
+For any questions or feedback, please reach out to us at [benjamin.lefebvre.1024@gmail.com](mailto:benjamin.lefebvre.1024@gmail.com).

----

-Feel free to replace placeholders like `YOUR_IMAGE_ID` with the actual IDs from Google Drive or update links as needed.
-If you need any more customization or have additional content, just let me know!